JoelleLafond/JoelleLafond.github.io/_pages/2_Research.md

 ## Maternal effects and gametogenesis
 <p align="justify">
 In that <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/mec.17264">second research project</a>, we worked on uncovering the mechanism which produced the reproductive dichotomy in triploid hybrids.
-We found out that epigenetic patterns in females of a certain reproduction group was concordant with the epigenetic patterns of young larvae, raised in common garden conditions, according to their maternal origin.
-Indeed, it was found that the ploidy of the hybrid mothers would impact the larvae's gonadal development, leading to either reproductive pathway (Figure B).
+We found out that epigenetic patterns in females of a certain reproduction group was concordant with the epigenetic patterns of young larvae, raised in common garden conditions, according to their maternal origin. this led us to suggest that the ploidy of the hybrid mothers would impact the larvae's gonadal development, leading to either reproductive pathway (Figure B).
+This is the first supposed maternal effect influencing reproductive processes!
 </p>

 <img-div>